CodeConfidant/pydate/README.txt

 set_minute(minute) 	        Change the minute attribute value.

 set_second(second) 	        Change the second attribute value.

+inc_hour() 	                Increment the hour attribute value by 1.

+inc_minute() 	            Increment the minute attribute value by 1.

+inc_second() 	            Increment the second attribute value by 1.

+dec_hour() 	                Decrement the hour attribute value by 1.

+dec_minute() 	            Decrement the minute attribute value by 1.

+dec_second() 	            Decrement the second attribute value by 1.

 tostring() 	                Return a string representing the Time class attribute values.